openordu/ordu-blog/what-is-open-source-and-why-is-it-better.md

 ---
 author: Chris Godwin
 category: Culture
 title: What OpenSource?
-Why is it Better or Needed
+Why is it Good or Needed
 tag: vision
-time: 2022-04-27
+time: 2022-05-16
 copyright:
   minLength: 1
 ---
-# What is OpenSource?
-Why is it Better or Needed
+# What is OpenSource Religion?
+Why is it Good or Needed

+> "Culture is your operating system."
+> - Terrance Mckenna

 ## What is Open Source?
 'Open source', 'Opensource', and 'Free and Open Source Software'(FOSS) are terms